 A Pensioner Day on the Isle of Wight

 It’s sad that these home delights don’t attract holidaymakers when compared to places like Spain.
 That’s because stay at home holidays are not promoted by mega companies bent on profit.
-Spain is a cultural wilderness to us, the airports both stressful and environmentally destructive.
-We need to find ourselves, get back in touch with our past and the long struggle our forebears had to get us here.
+For certain, Spain is a cultural wilderness to us, the airports both stressful and environmentally destructive.
+Consequently, we need to find ourselves, get back in touch with our past and the long struggle our forebears had to get us here.
 A trip to the Isle of Wight, even a day trip, can open up a new, expansive and interesting world, one that touches our historic and poetic past.